bilgino/angularforddd/README.md

 *» Service layers* <br/>

-- User Interface services carry out interactions concepts
+- User Interface services carry out dialog or interaction concepts
-- Application services carry out business and UI use cases and are procedural
+- Application services carry out business use cases and are procedural
 - Domain services carry out business use cases at a higher level than entities or value objects
 - Infrastructure services help to separate technical and business concepts <br/>